Michigan International Speedway, 21 Jul 1974

 - Eagle 72 (Dick Simon): To Dick Simon, fitted with a Foyt-Ford V8 turbo engine and first raced as his #44 Travelodge entry at Phoenix in November 1972, where he was second fastest in Friday practice.
 Raced by Simon through 1973 and 1974 as the #44, retaining its Travelodge sponsorship until mid-1974.
 Returned in 1975 with Bruce Cogle Ford backing and in 1976 with Lan Hairpieces and later Robyn CB sponsorship when it was driven by Roger Rager.
 Not at Indy in 1977 but later in the year it was acquired by Nick Krantz and entered for Phil Threshie, still as the #44 but now with Mr. Golden Sunflower sponsorship.
 Crashed by Threshie in practice for the 1977 California 500 at Ontario and not seen again.

-- Vollstedt 73 (Tom Bigelow): New for 1973 as Vollstedt Enterprises' #17 Norton Spirit entry for Bill Simpson but did not qualify for the Indy 500.
-Raced later in the season by Bob Harkey and Tom Bigelow and then converted to the McLaren-style design of the 1972 car for 1974 when it was raced as the #27 Bryant Heating car by Bigelow.
+- Vollstedt 73 (Tom Bigelow): New for 1973 as Vollstedt Enterprises' #17 Norton Spirit entry for Bill Simpson but Simpson crashed during practice for the Indy 500, and the car could not be repaired in time for qualifying.
+Simpson drove the car again in practice for the Pocono 500, but left the team, saying the car was not fast enough.
+Bob Harkey took over the drive, and qualified.
+At the Ontario 500, Tom Sneva was brought into the team, but again crashed the car preventing it from qualifying.
+The car was converted to the McLaren-style design of the 1972 car for 1974 when it was raced by Bigelow as the #27 Bryant Heating car.
 Raced by Bigelow at Indy in 1975 but its usage during the rest of that season is still to be determined.
 Rebuilt extensively for 1976 with its radiators moved to the nose, the same as the 1972 car which had been modified the previous season.
 Raced by Dick Simon as the #17 Bryant Heating entry in 1976 and in early 1977.
-Retained thereafter as a backup car and fitted with an AMC turbo V8 for some races in 1979.
-Its last known appearance was when driven by Gary Bettenhausen at Pocono in June 1981.
-Subsequent history unknown until it was rebuilt by Rolla Vollstedt to 1976 shape for owner Joe Green about 2001.
+It was then retained by the team as a backup car in 1978 and was fitted with an AMC turbo V8 for some races in 1979.
+Its last known appearance was when driven by Gary Bettenhausen at Pocono in June 1981, when it was described as "an old shovel-nose car".
+Rolla Vollstedt's son Bruce recalls that the tub sat around for some time, the sides having been taken off with the intention of using it build a different style car.
+The sides were later put back on, it was sold to to Joe Green, and Rolla rebuilt the car for him in about 2001.

 The identification of individual cars in these results is based on the material presented elsewhere in this site and may in some cases contradict the organisers' original results.